aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 #### A workaround

 To prevent EF Core from calling `Program.BuildWebHost()` rename `BuildWebHost`.
 For example, change it to `InitWebHost`.
-This workaround won't be detailed in this document, but you will find some points to understand better.
-Check the following issues,
+To understand why it needs to be renamed check the following issues,

 > **Reason** : [EF Core 2.0: design-time DbContext discovery changes](https://github.com/aspnet/EntityFrameworkCore/issues/9033)
 >
 > **Workaround** : [Design: Allow IDesignTimeDbContextFactory to short-circuit service provider creation](https://github.com/aspnet/EntityFrameworkCore/issues/9076#issuecomment-313278753)
 >
-> **NOTE :** If you don't rename `BuildWebHost`, you get an error that is about running `BuildWebHost` method.
+> **NOTE :** If you don't rename BuildWebHost, you'll get an error running BuildWebHost method.

 ### Create Database

-Remove all migration classes under ***.EntityFrameworkCore/Migrations** folder, before create database.
+Remove all migration classes under **\*.EntityFrameworkCore/Migrations** folder, before creating database.
-Because `Microsoft.EntityFrameworkCore.Sqlite` will add some of its own configurations to work with Entity Framework Core.
+Because `Microsoft.EntityFrameworkCore.Sqlite` will add some of its own configuration to work with Entity Framework Core.

-Now we are ready to create database and run project.
+Now it's ready to build database.

 - Select **\*.Web.Mvc** as startup project.
 - Open **Package Manager Console** and select **\*.EntityFrameworkCore** project.
 - Run `add-migration Initial_Migration` command
 - Run `update-database` command

-Sqlite integration is completed.
+Sqlite integration is complete.
 Now run your project with Sqlite.